 If you’re from the East Coast and you or a loved one suffers from Pilonidal Disease (often called a pilonidal cyst, but incorrectly so); you want to find the best possible surgical solution for your pilonidal issue.
 The Cleft Lift procedure is the best choice for those patients who require surgery, and the method used to treat patients at The Sternberg Clinic for Pilonidal Surgery in San Francisco.

 You may not need to travel all the way to San Francisco to consult with Dr. Sternberg about your Pilonidal Disease.
 He is exploring the opportunity to perform the Cleft Lift procedure in midtown Manhattan.
-This could happen as soon as mid 2020 if there is demand.
+The pandemic has delayed these plans.
+The earliest this could happen would be late 2021 if there is demand.
 Please visit the traveling for surgery page to learn how to inquire about the cleft lift procedure and to learn what information you will need to send us to evaluate your case.

 Treating Pilonidal Disease with The Cleft Lift Procedure